easypropertylistings/Easy-Property-Listings/readme.txt

 * Tweak: Replaced grid/list icon with a better quality one.
 * Tweak: Replaced all internal icons.
 * Tweak: Several older functions moved to depreciated functions for future removal.
-* Tweak: Converted floorplan button into button element instead of link with button styling.
+* Tweak: Converted floor plan button into button element instead of link with button styling.
 This makes all buttons consistent.
 * Tweak: When using custom image sizes we've improved the admin image sizes to not exceed the column sizes when managing listings from the dashboard.
-* Tweak: Floorplan opens link in another window by default to match other buttons.
+* Tweak: Floor plan opens link in another window by default to match other buttons.
 * Tweak: Contacts system better displays contact information.
 IE hiding empty fields when nothing is set.
 * Tweak: Default sorting is now using the hidden and automatically generated property_price_global value which allows sorting taxonomy filtered listings.
 * Tweak: Custom taxonomy features now output a class to the list item for css targeting.